chmod Recursive: Change File & Directory Permissions Recursively

 Conclusion

-You should now know how to recursively change the file permission on your Linux system with chmod -R or the find command.
+You now know how to recursively change the file permission on your Linux system with chmod -R or the find command.
+The recursive permission setting is extremely useful when working with many files or with an extensive directory tree.

-Alternatively. you can also use the umask command which lets you change the default permissions.
+Next, learn about the umask command, which lets you change the default permissions.

 Was this article helpful?